tradeio/exchange-api-doc/rest-api.md

 # Public Rest API for Trade.io (2018-12-26)
 # General API Information
-* The base endpoint is: **https://api.exchange.trade.io**,
+* The base endpoint is: **https://api.exchange.trade.io**
 * There is a Swagger on the base endpoint.
-You can open it in a browser, view available endpoints, execute some API calls, and so on.
+You can open it in a browser, view available endpoints, execute some API calls, etc.
 * All endpoints return either a JSON object or an array.
 * Data is returned in **ascending** order. i.e. oldest first, newest last.
 * All time and timestamp related fields are in milliseconds.